mrinalcs/mrinalcs.github.io/_pages/hello-world.md

 ---
 title: Hello World
 description: This page provides an introduction to the Hello World concept and its use across programming languages.
-sitemap: true
+sitemap: false
 ---

-"Hello, World!" is often the first program written by developers learning a new programming language.
+**Hello World!**  is often the first program written by developers learning a new programming language.
 It's a simple exercise that introduces basic syntax and verifies the setup of a programming environment.

 ## The Origin
-The tradition of writing a "Hello, World!" program started with Brian Kernighan and Dennis Ritchie in the book *The C Programming Language* (1978).
+The tradition of writing a "Hello, World!" program started with Brian Kernighan and Dennis Ritchie in the book **The C Programming Language (1978)**.
 This example became a universal convention in computer science.

 ## Examples in Popular Languages